 Zhong is a temporary resident and wants to purchase an established dwelling in Hobart to live in while she is in Australia.
-She applies for an established dwelling exemption certificate that will allow her to purchase one unspecified established dwelling for less than $2 million, and is granted an exemption certificate that is valid for six months.
+She applies for an established dwelling exemption certificate that will allow her to purchase one unspecified established dwelling for less than $2 million, and is granted an exemption certificate that is valid for twelve months.

 Zhong attends multiple auctions, and is unsuccessful.
 She then makes a private offer on a dwelling for $1.5 million, and her offer is accepted.
 As Zhong has used the exemption certificate to purchase an established dwelling she is no longer able to use that exemption certificate to acquire any other established dwellings.

 Jaymie is a temporary resident and wants to purchase an established dwelling in Queensland to live in while he is in Australia.
-He applies for an established dwelling exemption certificate that will allow him to purchase one unspecified established dwelling for $1 million or less, and is granted an exemption certificate that is valid for six months.
+He applies for an established dwelling exemption certificate that will allow him to purchase one unspecified established dwelling for $1 million or less, and is granted an exemption certificate that is valid for twelve months.

 Jaymie attends an auction where the bidding reaches $1.2 million.
 Jaymie continues to bid on the property, despite reaching the value limit specified on his exemption certificate, and is the highest bidder for the property with a bid of $1.3 million.

 Where the purchase price for an established dwelling is higher than the amount specified in the exemption certificate, the certificate will not be valid for the property purchase.
 Therefore, Jaymie did not have foreign investment approval to purchase a property over $1 million.
 Jaymie has breached the law and may be subject to strict penalties.